 Previous winners of the Achievement Awards have used their award in many different ways to benefit their orchestra and its members.
 Here are just a few examples from recent winners:

-- St Agnes’ Chamber Orchestra (2018 awardees) used the prize to help pay for fees for their young musicians who may not have otherwise been about to afford it to perform with the National Youth Orchestra and the Irish Youth Wind Ensemble;
+- St Agnes’ Chamber Orchestra (2018 awardees) used the prize to help pay for fees for their young musicians who may not have otherwise been able to afford it to perform with the National Youth Orchestra and the Irish Youth Wind Ensemble;

-- Musica Fusion Youth Orchestra (2017 awardees) used their award to help purchase a double bass for their orchestra in the hope of encouraging more young people to play a rare breed instrument;
+- Musica Fusion Youth Orchestra (2017 awardees) used their award to help purchase a double bass for their orchestra in the hope of encouraging more young people to play a ‘rare breed’ instrument;

 IAYO adheres to the principles laid out in the Charities Regulator’s Guidelines for Charitable Organisations on Fundraising from the Public.
 We have a Donor Charter that can be downloaded here.